-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Which stakeholders are affected?
-Management Approach • communities where VITA operates, the public in general, and the government.
-VITA has a Materials Recovery Facility in its plants for the proper segregation, storage and disposal of these wastes.
-It also hired a third party solid waste collector to properly dispose its solid wastes.
-In addition, VITA continuously reiterated and strengthened its campaign and practice for proper waste segregation.
-It collects sweepings (assorted wastes collected through the process of sweeping) to be reprocessed/included in the formulation of feeds, reuses and recycles all that may be reused or recycled, as the case may be, and keeps its residual solid wastes within the allowed threshold.
-It regularly evaluates the sweepings to make sure that it would not cause infections.
-VITA also provides the employees with PPEs and biosecurity measures in place are strictly implemented.
-VITA will explore partnering with host LGUs to increase its composting capability.
+· · Which stakeholders are affected?
+Management Approach The data was based on the monthly solid waste collected by VITA's third communities where VITA operates, the public in VITA has a Materials Recovery Facility in its plants for the proper segregation, storage and disposal of these wastes.
+It also hired a third party solid waste collector to These solid wastes relate to feed production in the said feed mill plants. government. properly dispose its solid wastes.
+In addition, VITA continuously reiterated The total solid wastes generated for both feed mill plants in 2021 are the same as that in 2020. and strengthened its campaign and practice for proper waste segregation.
+It collects sweepings (assorted wastes What are the Risk/s Identified?
+Increase in pollution due to increase collected through the process of sweeping) to be reprocessed/included in the formulation of feeds, reuses and recycles all that may be reused or in residual solid wastes.
+Health risks on the employees, recycles all that may be redsed of recycled, as the case may be, and keeps its residual solid wastes within the allowed threshold.
+It regularly evaluates the communities where VITA operates and the public in general.
+Legal and reputational risks brought sweepings to make sure that it would not cause infections.
+VITA also provides the employees with PPEs and biosecurity measures in place are strictly about by significant increase in residual solid waste generated or by improper solid waste disposal. measures in place are strictly implemented.
+VITA will explore partnering with host What are the Opportunity/ies Identified?
+LGUs to increase its composting capability.

-Decrease in pollution due to decrease in residual solid wastes.
-Minimize health risks on the employees, the communities where VITA operates and on the public in general.
-Avoidance of unnecessary imposition of penalties due to non- compliance with environmental laws and regulations.
-There is continuous funding available from the national government for bio-composter for Local Government Units (LGUs).
-This presents an opportunity for VITA to partner with host LGUs to increase its composting capability.
-VITA can also seek the assistance of the DOST to avail of bio-composters at reasonable price.
+Decrease in pollution due to

+decrease in residual solid wastes.

+Minimize health risks on the

+employees, the communities where

+VITA operates and on the public in

+general.

+Avoidance of unnecessary

+, , , , , , , , , , , , , , , , , , , ,

+imposition of penalties due to non-

+compliance with environmental

+laws and regulations.

+There is continuous funding

+available from the national

+government for bio-composter for

+Local Government Units (LGUs).

+This presents an opportunity for

+VITA to partner with host LGUs to

+increase its composting capability.

+VITA can also seek the assistance of

+the DOST to avail of bio-composters

+at reasonable price.